Marla Friedman's portraiture, encompassing both painting and three-dimensional bronze sculpture, is represented by Hollis Taggart in New York City.

-Ms. Friedman’s oeuvre of public and private installations includes the lyrical narrative monument sculpture of primatologist Jane Goodall and the famous Gombe chimpanzee David Greybeard.
-In collaboration with and inscribed by Dr. Goodall, The Red Palm Nut is now on permanent display at the Field Museum of Chicago.
-Other commissioned works include the powerful rendering of Dr. Maya Angelou, sanctioned by The Caged Bird Foundation and her regal portrait sculpture of Abraham Lincoln for the Abraham Lincoln Presidential Museum and Library Foundation.
-Ms. Friedman was chosen by the Apollo 13 astronaut Captain James Lovell to sculpt his likeness.
-The striking sculpture, in collaboration with and inscribed by Captain Lovell, is permanently exhibited at his namesake hospital.
-United States Supreme Court Justice Sandra Day O’Connor, with sittings at the Supreme Court, Archbishop Desmond Tutu and former President of Poland and Solidarity leader Lech Walesa were among the Lincoln Leadership Prize recipient commissioned portraits for the Abraham Lincoln Presidential Library Museum Foundation.
-Rosa Parks, Julius Rosenwald and Booker T. Washington have also been subjects of the artist’s impressive body of work.
+Ms. Friedman’s body of work includes both public and private installations, featuring the lyrical narrative monument sculpture of primatologist Jane Goodall alongside the renowned Gombe chimpanzee, David Greybeard.
+In collaboration with and inscribed by Dr. Goodall, The Red Palm Nut is currently on permanent display at the Field Museum of Chicago.
+Other commissioned pieces comprise the powerful depiction of Dr. Maya Angelou, authorized by The Caged Bird Foundation, as well as her regal portrait sculpture of Abraham Lincoln for the Abraham Lincoln Presidential Museum and Library Foundation.
+Ms. Friedman was selected by Apollo 13 astronaut Captain James Lovell to create his likeness.
+This striking sculpture, developed in collaboration with and inscribed by Captain Lovell, is permanently showcased at his namesake hospital.
+Among the commissioned portraits for the Abraham Lincoln Presidential Library Museum Foundation are those of United States Supreme Court Justice Sandra Day O’Connor, who served as the first female Justice on the Supreme Court, Archbishop Desmond Tutu, and former President of Poland and Solidarity leader Lech Walesa, all recipients of the Lincoln Leadership Prize.
+Additionally, Rosa Parks, Julius Rosenwald, and Booker T. Washington have been subjects of the artist’s remarkable oeuvre.
+Friedman embraces the subtlety of expression in her art, demonstrating a masterful ability to authentically replicate the sitter’s physical form while simultaneously capturing the essence of their persona.
+Influenced by the French Realist tradition, she established a strong foundation in two-dimensional portraiture at the Art Students League and the National Academy of Design in New York City, complemented by independent studies in Italy and France, as well as at L'Ecole Albert Defois in the Loire Valley, France.
+Self-taught in sculpture, she approaches clay with the confidence of historical knowledge and the freedom of an autodidact.
+Intuitively engaging directly with the medium, Friedman invites the subject to join her in the creative process.
+Her sensitive, nuanced renderings in clay are wondrous.
+Cast in bronze they are powerful timeless treasures; a tangible, tactile record of life.

-'Friedman’s work illuminates the artist’s reverence for a nuanced and delicate, yet powerful, interpretation of her subject.' - Hollis Taggart.
+"Friedman’s work illuminates the artist’s reverence for a nuanced and delicate, yet powerful, interpretation of her subject." - Hollis Taggart.

 Alan Artner, Chicago Tribune art critic, states of her one woman retrospective at Hollis Taggart Galleries Chicago, ‘Friedman Show Evinces Portraiture Elegance..... [ Her paintings ] present the artist’s strong technique with admirable, even beguiling, clarity.'